Home

 JavaScript is generated at this phase, and is optimized by Emscripten’s JS optimizer.
 Optionally you can also run the closure compiler, which is highly recommended for code size.

-Emscripten also optimizes the combined wasm+JS, by minifying imports and exports between them, and by running meta-dce which removes unused code in cycles that span the two worlds.
+Emscripten also optimizes the combined Wasm+JS, by minifying imports and exports between them, and by running meta-dce which removes unused code in cycles that span the two worlds.

 To skip extra optimization work at link time, link with -O0